julien-conan/devblog/_data/blog/2018-11-30-welcome-stranger.md

 # Welcome

 Welcome to my blog, I hope you will enjoy your little tour.
-Decrease ambient lights, fasten your seatbelts, and enjoy following the leader inside front, back, statistics, and creative coding.
+Decrease ambient lights, fasten your seatbelts, and enjoy following the lnpmeader inside front, back, statistics, and creative coding.

 ## Who am I ?